sleekmason/Lilidog/README.md

 System notifications enabled with Dunst.
 Set your own settings in ~/.config/dunst/dunstrc.

-The fun scripts in /usr/local/bin are: <br/>
+All scripts are in /usr/local/bin.
+Some of the fun ones are: <br/>
 winfuncs tiler - For tiling and such.
 Set your own keybinds! <br/>
 Try: __winfuncs cascade__ or __winfuncs showdesktop__  in a terminal with a couple of windows open to get the idea. <br/>
 Look at the script in /usr/local/bin for the rest of the options.